Socrates or Smartypants: Testing Logic Reasoning Capabilities of Large Language Models with Logic Programming-based Test

+\head{Testing Deep Learning Models.} DeepGauge~\cite{deepgauge} pioneered testing deep learning (DL) systems, emphasizing the importance of test oracles for DL, including LLMs.
+Subsequent works adapted traditional software testing techniques, such as mutation testing~\cite{Humbatova2021DeepCrimeMT} and fuzzing~\cite{Xie2019DeepHunterAC}, to DL systems.
+Recently, logic programming was introduced for generating logically sound factual knowledge to test LLMs for hallucination detection~\cite{drowzee}, highlighting its potential for effective LLM testing.

-Currently, there is no universally agreed-upon classification scheme for logical fallacies, and existing categorizations often include overlapping concepts.
-For instance, \citet{li2025llms} introduce the category \textit{Lame Jokes}, representing failures to grasp general knowledge or common sense, alongside \textit{Factual Error}, which similarly pertains to misunderstandings of basic facts.
-These two categories substantially overlap, potentially leading to inconsistencies in label annotation.
-Similarly, \citet{zhai2025ruozhibench} define \textit{Logical Error} as contradictions or flawed reasoning, \textit{Commonsense Misunderstanding} as mistakes regarding everyday facts, and \textit{Erroneous Assumption} as incorrect premises.
-However, all these definitions could reasonably be included within a broader category such as \textit{Logical Error}, thereby introducing ambiguity for both LLM interpretation and human annotation.
+\head{Logical Fallacy Categorization} Currently, there is no universally agreed-upon classification scheme for logical fallacies, and existing categorizations often include overlapping concepts.
+For instance, \citet{li2025llms} introduce the category \textit{Lame Jokes}, representing failures to grasp general knowledge or common sense, alongside \textit{Factual Error}, which similarly involves misunderstandings of basic facts.
+These two categories substantially overlap, potentially leading to inconsistencies in annotation.
+Similarly, \citet{zhai2025ruozhibench} define \textit{Logical Error} as contradictions or flawed reasoning, \textit{Commonsense Misunderstanding} as mistakes about everyday facts, and \textit{Erroneous Assumption} as incorrect premises.
+However, all these definitions could reasonably fall under a broader category such as \textit{Logical Error}, introducing ambiguity for both LLM interpretation and human annotation.